mckellwoodland/gan_anom_detect/README.md

 ### Chest Radiograph

 The ChestX-ray14<sup>10</sup> dataset is downloadable from [Box](https://nihcc.app.box.com/v/ChestXray-NIHCC).
-Images can be rescaled to 512x512 with `rescale_images.sh` by providing the paths to the directory containing the original images `--in_dir` and the directory to put the resized images into `--out_dir`.
+Images can be rescaled to 512x512 with `rescale_images.sh` by providing the paths to the directory containing the original images, `--in_dir`, and the directory to put the resized images into, `--out_dir`.

 ```
 ./bash_scripts/rescale_images.sh